brunodlz/Ordination/README.md

 This is a project for sorting books.

+For this project:
-For this project, we used MVVM architecture.
-Of course, I used the Swift (2.2) programming language.
+* Swift (2.2) programming language.
+* MVVM architecture.

-Tests with code coverage: 99%.
+* Tests with code coverage: 99%.
+* Swiftlint - A tool to enforce Swift style and conventions*

 ## Installation